adjust/android_sdk/README.md

 **Note**: This feature is available only in the native SDK.

-You can track ad revenue information with Adjust SDK by ivoking following method:
+You can track ad revenue information with Adjust SDK by invoking following method:

 <table>